 Please note: this workshop was held on 3 October 2021.
 We will leave this page up and if you wish to attend a future date please email us to go on the waiting list.

-This online workshop will run via Zoom and is presented by Slow Clay Centre and Craft Victoria’s Craft Contemporary 2021 Festival.
+This online Zoom workshop is presented by Slow Clay Centre and the Craft Contemporary 2021 Festival.
 It will include a demonstration, a visual presentation and Q & A.

 “Jane Sawyer’s teasing vessels are finely balanced between awkwardness and elegance, indolence and vitality, playfulness and solemnity.
 They are forever in a state of becoming” *

 Jane Sawyer will demonstrate some of the many techniques that have evolved over the past two decades from her unique free-style wheel throwing to her signature altering, manipulating and slip coating.
 A visual presentation showing the underlying threads of the development of Jane’s style will punctuate the demonstrations.
 Jane is looking forward to a lively exchange about making ceramics and living a life around clay and pots.